-children served

-Mission

-Family Spirit envisions a future where every community, regardless of socioeconomic status, will have access to an evidence-based, culturally-competent early childhood home-visiting model that employs local paraprofessionals to promote optimal health and well-being for parents and young children in their communities.

-History

 Family Spirit began in 1995 as the Share Our Strengths program at the Johns Hopkins Center for Indigenous Health.
 Share Our Strengths was developed in partnership with the Navajo, White Mountain Apache, and San Carlos Apache tribal communities to support the tribes' mothers and young children.
 In 1998, the Johns Hopkins Center for Indigenous Health began offering a fatherhood program in tandem with Share Our Strengths.
 These two programs merged to become the Family Strengthening program.
 Family Strengthening was rigorously evaluated by Johns Hopkins Center for Indigenous Health in partnership with participating tribal communities in a series of randomized control trials.
 The developers then expanded the curriculum to address families' needs prenatally until their child's third birthday.
+In 2024, the curriculum was further expanded to address families' needs prenatally until their child's fifth birthday.
 Family Spirit, as it is implemented today, began in 2006 and evolved from these rigorous evaluations.
-To date, Family Spirit has been replicated in over 150 communities in 23 states.
+To date, Family Spirit has been replicated in over 170 communities in 28 states.